|SIYE Time:4:49 on 22nd June 2018|

 I blushed, “No professor, honestly I was completely fine.”
 Even I didn’t convince myself.

-I looked up at him realizing I wasn’t the same little girl I once was.
+I held his gaze realizing I wasn’t the same little girl I once was.
 I wasn’t going to be afraid anymore of what people would think.
 He was right.
 I wasn’t going to let this break me or wind me up into trouble.
 I could help.

 “Don’t tell him, you were a fool to divulge me to that werewolf.”